 However, at times, ENFPs can be impulsive.
 INFPs can make rash decisions too, but it’s a rarer occurrence.

 Both INFPs and ENFPs value deep, meaningful connections.
 But they tend to thrive in different situations.
-INFPs feel most comfortable in intimate settings with a small number of people, whereas ENFPs need to engage with others more in order to feel their happiest.
+INFPs feel most comfortable in intimate settings with a small number of people, whereas ENFPs need to engage with others more frequently in order to feel their happiest.

 INFPs prefer one-on-one interactions with people.
 Meeting a friend for a quiet coffee or going for a walk with them in the park suits an INFP perfectly.
 They need more alone time too and they can find large groups overwhelming.